lpod/lpod-docs/level1-styles.rst

 - ``keep with next``: to specify whether or not to keep the paragraph and the next paragraph together on a page or in a column, possible values are ``always`` or ``auto``;
 - ``break xxx`` (where ``xxx`` is ``before`` or ``after``): to specify if a page or column break must be inserted before or after any paragraph using the style, legal values are ``page``, ``column``, ``auto``.

-A pararaph style may have a background color or image.
+A pararaph style may have a background color or imaghe.

 List styles
 ------------